-One of the biggest threats to your oral health (and overall health) is periodontal disease, which affects the gums and structures supporting your teeth.
-Periodontal disease is the leading cause of tooth loss and has been linked to systemic health problems including diabetes and heart disease.
 The Centers for Disease Control found that half of all American adults have some form of gum disease, whether mild, moderate or severe.
-The scariest part of gum disease is that it often has no warning signs and doesn’t cause any pain until it has reached its advanced stages.
+One of the most alarming aspects of gum disease is that it often has no warning signs and doesn’t cause any pain until it has reached its advanced stages.

 Dr. Charles Añonuevo is committed to helping you enjoy good oral health and overall wellness for life.
-Scheduling regular check-ups with him at Inspire Dentistry of the Carolinas is the best way to stay on top of your oral health and nip periodontal problems in the bud, before they seriously threaten your mouth and body.
+Scheduling regular check-ups with him at Inspire Dentistry of the Carolinas is the best way to stay on top of your oral health and address periodontal problems early, before they seriously threaten your mouth and body.

 Dr. Añonuevo is trained to spot early signs of the disease and treat it with a variety of non-surgical and surgical procedures.
 He can also share oral hygiene tips to help you take care of your gums and teeth at home.